Black Sea Fleet: Soviet Navy

 With the defeat of the anti-Bolshevik Armed Forces of South Russia, the Soviet government took control of all naval elements.
 The few ships that remained in the Black Sea were scrapped in the 1920s and a large scale new construction programme began in the 1930s.
-Over 500 new ships were built during that period and a massive expansion of coastal infrastructure took place.
+Initially the focus was defensive, focusing on the construction of large numbers of smaller submarines.
+However, from about 1935 the Soviet building program also began more systematically to incorporate larger vessels, including cruisers and destroyers.
 The Black Sea Fleet was commanded by Vice Admiral F.S.
 Oktyabrskiy on the outbreak of war with Germany in June 1941.

 World War II

-During World War II despite the scale of the German/Axis advance in southern Russia, and the capture of Crimea by Axis forces in mid-1942, the Fleet, though badly mauled, gave a credible account of itself as it fought alongside the Red Army during the Siege of Odessa and the Battle of Sevastopol.
+During World War II despite the scale of the German/Axis advance in southern Russia, and the capture of Crimea by Axis forces in mid-1942, the Fleet, though badly mauled, gave a creditable account of itself as it fought alongside the Red Army during the Siege of Odessa and the Battle of Sevastopol.